 What is Lagom?
 The Lifestyle Trend We All Need Right Now

 Dubbed the ‘new hygge‘ (the Danish concept of ‘cosiness’) when it first popped up on the lifestyle scene, the word Lagom is now part of the mainstream everywhere from lifestyle blogs to new season interiors collections.
 Has Lagom overtaken hygge as the biggest lifestyle trend of our time?
-Here’s everything you need to know.
+In case you need a recap, here’s everything you need to know.

 What is Lagom?